Tonight’s forum is your chance hear community leaders discuss some of the most important issues on the November 3 ballot.

 611 Medlock Road, Decatur, GA 30033

-The vote on DeKalb County’s new zoning code has been postponed until March.
-Thank you to everyone who wrote the county commissioners and attended the January 27 meetings!
+The vote on DeKalb County’s new zoning code has been postponed.
+Thank you to everyone who has written the county commissioners and attended the meetings!

 We strongly believe that the issues of appeal and standing for neighborhoods and communities need to be strengthened.
 Please call on your commissioners to today to ask them to continue to work with the task force to make this code better serve residents — and let us know if you’re interested in getting involved.

 While we were ultimately unsuccessful in our efforts, we have made a substantial difference for our community, none more important than letting our collective voice be heard!